 Like others around the globe, we have been outraged by the recent treatment of Haitian migrants at the border and the uptick in deportation flights justified by COVID-19 under Title 42.
 With Haiti in turmoil from natural disasters worsened by climate change, the assassination of its president, crushing poverty and the pandemic, we are asking the Biden administration to change course on its immigration policy and work towards democracy and human rights in Haiti as this crisis sits at the intersection of all of our Critical Concerns.

 Our focus on immigration continues as we push for the inclusion of a pathway to citizenship in the ongoing Build Back Better budget plan.
-Protection of DACA (also known as Dreamers) recipients and TPS (Temporary Protected Status) workers was originally included, but was recently struck from the bill by the Senate parliamentarian.
-We want to make sure legislators rework this plan to make sure protection for so many essential workers is included in the bill.
+Protection of DACA (also known as Dreamers) recipients and TPS (Temporary Protected Status) workers was originally included, but the Senate parliamentarian advised against it.
+This is currently under reconsideration.
+While immigration language in the House BBB bill was changed from a call for a pathway to citizenship/registry to parole/temporary protections, we want to make sure legislators hear that we need to ensure permanent solutions and protections for as many undocumented immigrants and essential workers as possible.

 $5B BBB gun violence

 The Build Back Better plan also includes $5 billion for community-based nonviolence strategies to combat our nation’s epidemic of gun violence.
 We are asking Congress to include these measures to promote peace with these intervention programs.

 Congress is on track to approve a Defense Department budget of $777 billion for Fiscal 2022.
 This massive spending (larger than the next twelve countries combined) does little to foster genuine security.
 Consistent with our commitment to nonviolence, we continue to call for cuts in in military spending and the redirection of funds to programs that address the greatest threats to our security — climate change, ongoing systemic racial oppression, pandemic disease and growing economic inequality.